7 nights starting from

 A full day trip, by boat, to Albania to visit the exceptional historic UNESCO World Heritage site of Butrint

-Day trip to the Greek mainland visiting the picturesque River Acheron, reputedly the gateway to the underworld
+Optional day trip to the Greek mainland visiting the picturesque River Acheron, reputedly the gateway to the underworld, and pretty seaside Parga

 Magnificent, verdant Corfu was Homer’s ‘beautiful and rich land’.
 Mountains dominate the northern half where the coastlines can be steep and dramatic and the island’s interior a rolling expanse of peaceful countryside.
 Stately cypresses, used for masts by the Venetians, rise from shimmering olive groves, whilst in the south the island flattens and narrows.
 This wonderful natural scenery is enriched by the islands long heritage that has been shaped by Byzantine, Roman and Venetian influences and, later, by both the French and the British.
 In the early days of modern Greece Corfu was a seat of European learning.
 While the rest of the nation struggled simply to get by, the Corfiots established cultural institutions such as libraries and centres of learning, and many major Greek figures like Ioannis Kapodistrias, the first head of independent Greece, hailed from Corfu.
 To this day, Corfiots remain proud of their intellectual and artistic roots.
 This legacy is visible in its fine museums and its rich cultural life, which ensure a friendly, cosmopolitan atmosphere in which the visitor is always made to feel at home.

-Corfu's position, just across the water from Albania, provides the opportunity to include a day trip to Albania, where we have the opportunity to visit one of Albania'a Unesco World Heritage sites, the Greek Roman city of Butrint.
+Corfu's position, just across the water from Albania, provides the opportunity to include a day trip to Albania, with a visit to one of Albania's UNESCO World Heritage sites, the Greek Roman city of Butrint.

-Day 1: Fly from London Gatwick to Corfu (some regional flight options may be available.
+Day 1: Fly from London Heathrow to Corfu (some regional flight options may be available.
 These are on request, please enquire for more details.)
-On arrival transfer to the very comfortable Kontokali Bay Spa Hotel for a seven-night stay.
+On arrival transfer to the very comfortable five-star Kontokali Bay Spa Hotel for a seven-night stay.
 Dinner at the hotel.

-Day 2: Guided walking tour of Corfu Town with the afternoon free for you to explore further or relax at the hotel.
+Day 2: Guided tour of Kanoni and Corfu Town with the afternoon free for you to explore further

-We start our tour by exploring the wonderful ‘old town’ and capital of the island, Corfu Town with a local guide.
-A fascinating and attractive town that owes its character to its vast history and the influence of the various occupiers of the island but, in particular, the Venetians, who left a beautiful architectural legacy.
+We start our tour by visiting the area of Kanoni, visiting the incredibly picturesque Vlacherna monastery, probably one of the most photographed spots in Corfu.
+After a break for a coffee, we continue and visit the wonderful ‘old town’ and capital of the island, Corfu Town, with a local guide.
+A fascinating and attractive town that owes its character to its vast history and the influence of the various occupiers of the island who left a beautiful architectural legacy.
 Magnificent buildings line the narrow streets that are perfect for strolling and exploring but also for lingering and enjoying one of the towns many cafes or restaurants.
 The afternoon will be free leaving you time to explore further and perhaps for visiting one of the many wonderful museums such as the Archaeological Museum, the Museum of Asian Art, the Byzantine Museum or the Municipal Art Gallery.

 We depart from the port of Corfu and journey by boat to Agia Saranda in Albania and then join a bus that takes us through picturesque villages to the site of Butrint, a UNESCO World Heritage Site, where we will be guided by a local guide.
 Lunch (included) will be arranged in a local restaurant and there will be free time in the town of Sarande before catching the ferry back to Corfu in the late afternoon.